oscarbranson/latools/docs/_sources/users/beginners/8-filtering.rst.txt

     0  Al27_thresh_below    True   False  True   True   True   True   True   True   True
     1  Al27_thresh_above    False  False  False  False  False  False  False  False  False

-Notice how filter '0' is now deactivated for Mg25.
+Notice how the 'Al27_thresh_below' filter is now deactivated for Mg25.

-Finally, let's return to the 'Subsets', which we skipped over earlier.

 Sample Subsets
 --------------
+Finally, let's return to the 'Subsets', which we skipped over earlier.
 It is quite common to analyse distinct sets of samples in the same analytical session.
 To accommodate this, you can create data 'subsets' during analysis, and treat them in different ways.
 For example, imagine that 'Sample-1' in our test dataset was a different type of sample, that needs to be filtered in a different way.